mathematicalthinking/encompass/UPGRADE_NOTES.md

 Currently, all timestamping of db documents (users, problems, workspaces, etc.) appears to be done manually primarily on the client side.
 This approach could cause issues because the clients clocks might be wrong.
 Also, because the dates are updated manually (all over the codebase), there is a higher likelihood of errors.

 Instead, we could leverage the {timestamps: true} option when defining all the Mongoose Schemas.
-This option has the db (a single )
+This option has the db (a single source of truth) automatically insert and maintain createdAt and updatedAt fields.

 ## Component organization